nayfin/tft/libs/interact/README.md

 Run `nx test interact` to execute the unit tests.

 Upcoming Features
-- basic drag/resize
-- drag/resize registry to track multiple drag items
+- method of cloning/replacing drag item
+- method of correlating and passing data between drag item and drop zone
-- ejecting location service for end-users to track drag/resize state
+- way to eject all drag registry state to end-developer
+- use zones to run outside angular? (if it improves performance)